Grandma’s Raspberry Rugelach

 - 1-1/2 cups margarine, softened

 - 3 teaspoons vanilla extract

 - 4 teaspoons 2% milk

 - In a large bowl, beat margarine, sugar, vanilla and salt on medium-low until combined.
 Slowly beat in whipping cream.
 Gradually beat in enough flour until dough is no longer sticky.
-Divide dough into four portions, then flatten into a disk.
+Divide dough into four portions, then flatten into disks.
 Wrap in plastic; refrigerate at least 2 hours or overnight.

 - Preheat oven to 350°.
 On a lightly floured surface, roll each portion of dough into a 12-in. circle; spread each with 1/4 cup raspberry jam.
 Cut each circle into 16 wedges.

 - Gently roll up wedges from the wide ends.
 Place 2 in. apart on parchment-lined baking sheets, point side down.
 Bake 25-30 minutes or until light golden.
 Remove to wire racks to cool.

 - If desired, combine confectioners' sugar and milk until smooth.
 Drizzle over cooled rugelach.

 Nutrition Facts1 cookie: 96 calories, 6g fat (2g saturated fat), 4mg cholesterol, 53mg sodium, 10g carbohydrate (4g sugars, 0 fiber), 1g protein.

 Follow along as we show you how to make these fantastic recipes from our archive.